 Medical information like allergies, medical conditions, vaccinations, lab results, medical procedures, and vitals will be available to any iPhone users who are patients to participating in health networks and hospitals.

-Augmented Reality got even better
+Improved Augmented Reality

 With ARKit 1.5, your supported iPhone can now recognize vertical and horizontal surfaces like doors, walls, tables as well irregularly shaped surfaces like circular tables.